Ordered Attention for Coherent Visual Storytelling: Results

 \section{Results}

-\textbf{Dataset: }To train and test the model we use the VIST dataset~\cite{Huang2016VisualS}.
-This dataset is composed of stories.
-Each story has 5 images and $N=5$ corresponding sentences.
+\textbf{Dataset: }To train and test the model we use the VIST dataset.
 All images were collected from Flickr albums.
-Sequences of images belong to the same album.
-Each image sequence is annotated with 5 ground-truth reference stories.
-On average, around 2.5 stories are based on the images, and the rest are rewrites.
+All images from a story were taken from the same album.
+Each image sequence has five reference stories.
+Approximately 2.5 of the stories are based on human annotations, while the rest are rewrites.
 The overall numbers are 40,098 training stories, 4,988 validation stories, and 5,050 test stories.

-\textbf{Training Setup: }We extracted the image features using a pre-trained F-RCNN model with a ResNet152 backbone~\cite{He2015DeepRL,Ren2015FasterRT, Anderson2017BottomUpAT}.
-We set the number of extracted objects $K =36$.
-Bounding box coordinates were normalized between 0 and 1.
-Words that appear less than 3 times in the training set are represented by an \textit{\textless UNK\textgreater} token.
-The vocabulary size is 12,210 words.
-Word representations were initialized using GloVe embeddings~\cite{pennington2014glove}.
-We set the decay parameter $\pi = 2$ and the image representation dimension $ d =512$.
-We set the dropout parameter to 0.3.
-We use cross-entropy loss to maximize likelihood of ground-truth stories.
-At decoding time we employ a beam search algorithm, with beam width set to 3.
-We use Adam~\cite{Kingma2014AdamAM} optimizer with a learning-rate of 0.0004, which is decayed by a factor of 0.8 if the validation score (METEOR) does not improve after 4 epochs.
-The total amount of trainable parameters is 13,092,194.
-Training converges after $\sim$20 epochs.
-Each epoch needs 20 minutes on an Nvidia V100 GPU.
+\textbf{Image Representation:} An initial pre-processing step represents each of the input images $I_i$ via $K$ regional features $r_{i,k}\in \mathbb{R}^d, 1\leq k \leq K$.
+For this we use bottom-up attention features~\cite{Anderson2017BottomUpAT}.
+Specifically, for each image $I_i$ we first extract the top $K$ region features $e_{i,k} \in \mathbb{R}^{m}$.
+Hereby, $e_{i,k}$ is an $m$-dimensional feature vector extracted from a pre-trained image classification network~\cite{He2015DeepRL} along with their respective bounding boxes $b_{i,k} \in \mathbb{R}^4$, and classes $c_{i,k}\in \mathbb{N}$.
+The final $d$-dimensional representation $r_{i,k} \in \mathbb{R}^d$, of each region is defined by a combination of the extracted semantic features.
+Formally,